This is the first in a series of Revenue Growth Management (RGM) best practices from guest contributor and RGM and CPG veteran Mike Downey.

 There is an inherent paradox in the way the consumer goods manufacturers have approached their trade spending – spur growth by spending more – but rely on ineffective tactics.
 Despite this, year-over-year, trade spending increases, usually without improved results or modifications to the approach.

-The amount of available data surrounding promotional investment brings a greater expectation, and opportunity, for companies to manage trade spend and revenue generation.
-Efficiently managing these areas will optimize the return on the significant investment – an industry average of upward of 23% of annual revenue … and growing.
+The amount of available data surrounding promotional investment brings a greater expectation, and opportunity, for you to manage trade spend and revenue generation.
+Efficiently managing pricing and promotions will optimize your return on investment – an industry average of upward of 23% of annual revenue … and growing.

-As such, companies must prioritize a comprehensive revenue growth management approach not only to trade investment, but also to pricing, budgeting and funding guidelines as well.
+Prioritize a comprehensive revenue growth management approach for trade investment, pricing, budgeting, and funding guidelines.

 Trade Management vs Revenue Growth Management